qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_split-joinmarket.md

 ```
 2. Install dependencies to virtual environment.

+**Note:**
-**Note:** this will produce a lot of output.
+- This will produce a lot of output.
 This is normal, be patient.

 ```
 user@host:~/joinmarket-clientserver-0.5.2$ source jmvenv/bin/activate